Physiology: Subdisciplines

+Subdisciplines by level of organisation

+Cell physiology

 Although there are differences between animal, plant, and microbial cells, the basic physiological functions of cells can be divided into the processes of cell division, cell signaling, cell growth, and cell metabolism.

-Plants
+Subdisciplines by taxa

+Plant physiology

 Plant physiology is a subdiscipline of botany concerned with the functioning of plants.
 Closely related fields include plant morphology, plant ecology, phytochemistry, cell biology, genetics, biophysics, and molecular biology.
 Fundamental processes of plant physiology include photosynthesis, respiration, plant nutrition, tropisms, nastic movements, photoperiodism, photomorphogenesis, circadian rhythms, seed germination, dormancy, and stomata function and transpiration.
 Absorption of water by roots, production of food in the leaves, and growth of shoots towards light are examples of plant physiology.

-Animals

-Humans
+Animal physiology

+Human physiology

+Human physiology is the study of how the human body's systems and functions work together to maintain a stable internal environment.
+It includes the study of the nervous, endocrine, cardiovascular, respiratory, digestive, and urinary systems, as well as cellular and exercise physiology.
+Understanding human physiology is essential for diagnosing and treating health conditions and promoting overall wellbeing.

-Human physiology seeks to understand the mechanisms that work to keep the human body alive and functioning, through scientific enquiry into the nature of mechanical, physical, and biochemical functions of humans, their organs, and the cells of which they are composed.
+It seeks to understand the mechanisms that work to keep the human body alive and functioning, through scientific enquiry into the nature of mechanical, physical, and biochemical functions of humans, their organs, and the cells of which they are composed.
 The principal level of focus of physiology is at the level of organs and systems within systems.
 The endocrine and nervous systems play major roles in the reception and transmission of signals that integrate function in animals.
 Homeostasis is a major aspect with regard to such interactions within plants as well as animals.
 The biological basis of the study of physiology, integration refers to the overlap of many functions of the systems of the human body, as well as its accompanied form.
 It is achieved through communication that occurs in a variety of ways, both electrical and chemical.

 Changes in physiology can impact the mental functions of individuals.
 Examples of this would be the effects of certain medications or toxic levels of substances.
 Change in behavior as a result of these substances is often used to assess the health of individuals.

 Much of the foundation of knowledge in human physiology was provided by animal experimentation.
 Due to the frequent connection between form and function, physiology and anatomy are intrinsically linked and are studied in tandem as part of a medical curriculum.

+Subdisciplines by research objective

 Comparative physiology

 Involving evolutionary physiology and environmental physiology, comparative physiology considers the diversity of functional characteristics across organisms.